TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

 **About this manual**

-   This manual is about writing TYPO3 documenation (`docs.typo3.org <https://docs.typo3.org>`__).
+   This manual is about writing TYPO3 documentation (`docs.typo3.org <https://docs.typo3.org>`__).
 It contains information for how to format in :ref:`reST and sphinx <Formatting-with-reST>`.
 You can find out, how to :ref:`contribute to the documentation <docs-contribute>` and